n-winspear/Stataflow-Flix-CS235-UOA/README.md

 You can view it here: http://www.stataflow.com (deprecated)

+A demo video can be found here: https://youtu.be/CQ0VP4m0SEU

 ## Running a local version

 **NOTE** You will require 2 terminal windows to run this application locally due to the frontend running in React JS and the backend running in Flask